PTPells/maybeuseful/src/posts/Specificity.md

 * Touch the idea
 * Ask questions about the idea
 * Sense how the idea makes us feel
-* Describe the idea
+* Talk about the idea
 * Relate the idea to our experiences
-* Recognize opportunities to share the idea
+* Recognize opportunities to apply the idea
 * Remember the idea
-* Use the idea
 * Build on the idea

 **It’s notable** to me how each of the potentialities listed above is open-ended.
 They do not suggest what happens next.
-Said another way: while specificity creates the potential for us to understand, experience, and talk about an idea, a specific idea does not have the ability to control the ways in which we react to it.
-By definition, we can resonate with and build on a specific idea as easily as we can dismiss it as insignificant and declare it "wrong."
+Said another way: while specificity creates the potential for people to understand, experience, and talk about an idea, a specific idea does not have the ability to control the ways in which other people react to it.
+By definition, people can resonate with and build on a specific idea as easily as they can dismiss it as insignificant and declare it "wrong."

 _So what might contribute to the perception that specificity and wide appeal are mutually exclusive?_

-**For one**, I wonder if few people have directly experienced the evolution of an idea specific enough to fit "inside" of a feeling in one person's body or small enough to fit inside of a single sentence in one person’s mind, to something that is resonant enough to become real.
+**For one**, I wonder if relatively few people have directly experienced the evolution of an idea specific enough to fit "inside" of a feeling in one person's body or small enough to fit inside of a single sentence in one person’s mind, to something that is resonant enough to become real.
 Real enough for people to to perceive the idea as a fixture of reality.
 And without many people experiencing this kind of evolution, the language to describe it and the knowledge to reproduce it is slow to develop and propogate.
-We do not walk around seeing the sentences and feelings the ideas emerged form, we see whole objects and the impact they have on us.
+We do not walk around seeing the stories, needs, sentences, and feelings the ideas emerged form, we see whole objects and the impact they have on us.

-**As a result**, we conflate an idea's potential impact with its size and choose to explore "big ideas.""
+**As a result**, we can mistakenly correlate an idea's potential impact with how big we perceive it to be and accordingly, choose to explore "big ideas."
 We are not practied at holding and working with small, specific ideas.

 _Now, why is specificity even something that feels notable enough to talk about?_

+For me, specificity is

 I think what it looks like to be specific varies from idea-to-idea and even more so between media.
 I also think being specific is inherently risky.